TickleThePanda/carpe-dm/src/plans/unbound.md

 #### From a distance

-> Nestled in a steep valley is a small city: its natural walls
+> Nestled in a steep valley is a small city: the valley's impassable
+> natural walls overshadowing the natural ones.
+There's a castle
-> overshadowing its constructed ones; its castle burrowed into the top
+> burrowed into the top reaches where the surrounding mountains draw
-> reaches.
-A single gatehouse guards the bottom.
+> closest.
+A single gatehouse guards the walls that span the bottom of
+> the steep valley.

 #### Approaching the city